1: Prenominals

 Q: たなかさんは りょうに いますか。 Is Ms. Tanaka in the dorm?

-In Dialogue 5, we have seen someone asking a negative question.
-Japanese speakers and English speakers respond differently to negative questions as shown below.
+In Dialogue 5, we saw an example of a negative question.
+Japanese and English speakers respond to negative questions in different ways, as shown below.

 B: